cristicmf/dao/docs/Tutorials.md

 The first step is to create a database and an actions contract.
 We will leave the database empty for now, and put everything into the actions contract.

 We will make a few modifications first.

 - The event is not needed for this example, so it will be removed.

 - Sticking to the coding conventions we will remove the public modifier from `minter` and write the accessor function ourselves so that we can document it and name the return value.
 We will also put a `_` in front of the variable name since it's not public.
-This helps us avoid name collisions with functions, and signals to other ÐApp Ðevs that they should never access the variable directly.
+This helps us avoid name collisions with functions, and signals to other ÐApp Ðevs that they should never modify the value directly.

 - We will do the same thing as above with the `balances` field.